maRT-sk/fastapi-starterpack/README.md

 #### For SQLite:

-- Similar to PostgreSQL, but **Skip `uvx invoke db-create`**, as SQLite automatically creates the database file.
+- Similar to PostgreSQL, but **skip `task db-create`**, as SQLite automatically creates the database file.
   Simply create and apply migrations:

     ```bash
-    uvx invoke alembic-up
+    task alembic-up
     ```

   Enter a migration message (e.g., "initial"), check generated file in `alembic/versions`, and confirm to apply the upgrade.

 ## Project Structure